 Those who qualify for the program will pay approximately 30% of their adjusted monthly income for their share of a monthly rent and Roseville Housing Authority, which administers the federal program, provides funds for the remainder.
 Long recognized as one of the leading housing authorities in California, the Roseville Housing Authority continues to be an innovator in the field of affordable housing.
 Currently, Roseville Housing Authority provides housing assistance to over 600 elderly, disabled and low income Roseville and Rocklin households through its various programs.

-The Roseville Housing Authority Housing Choice Voucher Program Waiting List is closed.
+The Roseville Housing Authority Housing Choice Voucher Program Waiting List is currently closed.

-(Rocklin is covered by both Placer County Housing Authority and Roseville Housing Authority)
+Roseville's Housing Authority's jurisdiction includes the City of Rocklin (Rocklin is covered by both Placer County Housing Authority and Roseville Housing Authority).

 El Dorado County Housing Authority

 Sacramento Housing and Redevelopment Agency

 701 12th Street, Sacramento, CA 95814-1908

 915 8th Street, Suite 130, Marysville, CA 95901

 The Violence Against Women Act (VAWA) provides certain rights and protections to Housing Choice Voucher assisted tenants and members of their households.

 VAWA Fact Sheet